rehierl/abstract-properties/11-x-hierarchies/12-0-setup-variations/0-0-x-readme.md

 the goal ..
 - find non-standard applications
-- find possible variants
+- find possible variations

-an essential, a critical remark (!)
+a critical remark (!)
 - one should not focus on the edges/paths
 - focus on presequent/subsequent instead
 - the elements themselves must be ignored